2024-08-10

 Installation is easy:

-Download the .exe (.zip) and its supporting files into any folder on your hard disk.
+Download the .exe (.zip) and copy its supporting files into any folder on your hard disk.

 Double-click the .exe to run - no installation required.